 Why can't I find what I'm looking for?

 We were not able to find any suitable web pages about the topic you were looking for.
 Please, let us know if you managed to find suitable information about this topic using tools other than Web for Classrooms.
 Submit a new website

 We were not able to find information about the topic you are looking for that uses language that is suited for your reading level.
 You might want to try a higher reading level.
-Please, let us know your topic for which you could not find readable information and we will work on enriching the Web for Classrooms for this topic area.
-Contact us at firstname.lastname@example.org.
+Please, let us know your topic for which you could not find readable information and we will work on enriching Web for Classrooms for this topic area.
+Contact us at email@example.com.

-Can I watch YouTube videos via the Web for Classrooms?
+Can I watch YouTube videos via Web for Classrooms?

-What can I do when I’m missing a website on the Web for Classrooms?
+What can I do when I’m missing a website on Web for Classrooms?

 What are your plans?

 Web for Classrooms will never be finished.
 We keep adding new websites as much as possible.
 And we keep thinking of new ways to add value for students and teachers.
 These are the things we are working on right now.

-- A teacher’s version of the Web for Classrooms in which information can be found through a Curriculum interface.
+- A teacher’s version of Web for Classrooms in which information can be found through a Curriculum interface.